Date: August 31, 2022 By: Emily Makowski

 Media contact: Emily Makowski, 716-598-0027, email@example.com

-About the Ragon Institute of MGH, MIT and Harvard
+About the Ragon Institute of Mass General, MIT, and Harvard

-The Ragon Institute of MGH, MIT and Harvard was established in 2009 with a gift from the Phillip T. and Susan M. Ragon Foundation, with a collaborative scientific mission among these institutions to harness the immune system to combat and cure human diseases.
+The Ragon Institute of Mass General, MIT, and Harvard was established in 2009 with a gift from the Phillip T. and Susan M. Ragon Foundation, with a collaborative scientific mission among these institutions to harness the immune system to combat and cure human diseases.
 Focusing on global infectious diseases, the Ragon Institute draws scientists, clinicians and engineers from diverse backgrounds and areas of expertise to study and understand the immune system with the goal of benefiting patients.
 For more information, visit www.ragoninstitute.org.

 About University Teaching Hospital Lusaka